Peter Welch

-Early life, education, and career
+Early life and career

-Welch was born in Springfield, Massachusetts, in 1947, where he attended local Catholic schools (Holy Name Grammar School and Cathedral High School).
-He graduated magna cum laude from College of the Holy Cross in 1969 and in 1973 earned a J.D. degree from Boalt Hall, the law school of the University of California, Berkeley.
+Welch was born in Springfield, Massachusetts, in 1947, to Edward and Mary Welch.
+His father was a dentist and his mother was a homemaker.
+He attended Cathedral High School (now Pope Francis Preparatory School).
+In 1969, he graduated from the College of the Holy Cross with a Bachelor of Arts (B.A.), magna cum laude, in history.
+Welch spent a year in Chicago as a fellow at the Robert F. Kennedy Center for Justice and Human Rights, then enrolled in the University of California, Berkeley, School of Law, earning his Juris Doctor (J.D.) in 1973.

 Welch "worked with low-income people on Chicago's West Side in the late 1960s" as a community organizer.
 He worked for an organization that was affiliated with the Southern Christian Leadership Conference, and its activities included attendance at an SCLC national convention in Atlanta.
 Participants there strategized and heard remarks from Ralph Abernathy, Hosea Williams, and Martin Luther King Jr.

-Welch worked for Lloyd Cutler, who later served as White House Counsel during the administrations of presidents Jimmy Carter and Bill Clinton, at a Washington law firm.
+Welch worked for Lloyd Cutler, who later was White House Counsel during the administrations of presidents Jimmy Carter and Bill Clinton, at a Washington law firm.

 After graduating from law school, Welch moved to Vermont in 1973.
-He served as a law clerk for Judge Henry Black of the Vermont Superior Court.
+He was a law clerk for Judge Henry Black of the Vermont Superior Court.
 He worked for several years as a public defender for low-income clients in Windsor County and Orange County.
 Welch was a partner for 30 years in the personal injury law firm Welch, Graham & Manby in White River Junction, Vermont.

 Vermont government

 In 1980, Welch was elected to the Vermont Senate from Windsor County.
 In his second term, Welch was chosen as the Minority Leader, and he became president pro tempore after Democrats gained control of the Senate.
-Welch was the first Democrat to serve as Vermont's senate president, since Vermont was a bastion for the Whigs and then the Republicans for more than 100 years beginning in the 1830s.
+Welch was the first Democrat to be Vermont's senate president, since Vermont was a bastion for the Whigs and then the Republicans for more than 100 years beginning in the 1830s.

 In 1988, Welch left the Vermont Senate to make an unsuccessful run for the Democratic nomination for the U.S. House of Representatives.

 In 1990, Welch won the Democratic nomination for governor of Vermont but lost the general election to Republican Richard Snelling.

 Welch did not run for another office for more than a decade; in 2001, Governor Howard Dean appointed him to fill a vacant Vermont Senate seat in Windsor County.
-He was elected to the seat in 2002 and reelected in 2004, again serving as president pro tempore.
+He was elected to the seat in 2002 and reelected in 2004, and again was president pro tempore.